-Many visitors miss the true meaning of the memorial and the ubiquitous symbol that carries that meaning.
-Instead of being hidden somewhere inaccessible, the symbol is deceptively obvious, repeated again and again in plain sight.
+Many miss the true meaning of the memorial communicated by a symbol.
+The symbol is not some hidden detail, but instead is deceptively obvious, repeated again and again in plain sight.

 What is the Symbol?